Choosing the right damp proofer

 General builders can do a good job of fixing guttering, repairing roofing and so on - once the cause of the damp has been correctly diagnosed.
 But the advantage of choosing a damp specialist to begin with is that they should be able to get to the root of the problem - work out what the issue is in the first place.
 They can tell you whether it’s rising damp, condensation, penetrative damp, hydrostatic damp or whatever.
 And then you can get it treated accordingly.

-As well as reading a tradesman’s MyBuilder feedback, don’t be afraid to ask to see photos of previous jobs, and even to ask to speak to one or two of their previous customers, for whom they did similar work.
+As well as reading a tradesperson’s MyBuilder feedback, don’t be afraid to ask to see photos of previous jobs, and even to ask to speak to one or two of their previous customers, for whom they did similar work.

 This will help you understand what they’re like to work with on a day-to-day basis.
 For example - were they punctual and polite?
 Did they clean up properly after themselves?
 And has there been any recurrence of damp since the job was completed?